All Episodes

 And if it's not here, if we don't have it here for you, go get it someplace else.

-If I hadn't had this education at a little foundation of conservatism when I was being raised, I could be one of these people today that hates big oil companies for not understanding what they do.
+If I hadn't had this education and a little foundation of conservatism when I was being raised, I could be one of these people today that hates big oil companies for not understanding what they do.

-I'm gonna save these next two stories for tomorrow and take some phone calls, but the New York Times has actually run a story about maybe there's too much free speech in the United States.
+But the New York Times has actually run a story about maybe there's too much free speech in the United States.

-It's about his uh vice presidential veter leaving.
+It's about his vice presidential veter leaving.

 Both these stories are stunning.

-Put them here in the stack that is reserved for tomorrow and go to the phones, William in Livermore, California.
+So I'm going to put them here in the stack that is reserved for tomorrow and go to the phones.

 I'm glad you waited, sir.